appleneko2001/o3c-docs/en/docs.md

 -> ![xd](https://images2.imgbox.com/02/0c/9OqD9nfM_o.png) <-

+> [!warning]
-!!! danger Aspect ratios below 1:1 (say, 79:80) WILL break the selector!!!
+> Aspect ratios below 1:1 (for example, 79:80) WILL break the selector!!!
 Try to work around that for now.

 The processing is consistent and will result in around the same result (quality and file size after compression) all the time no matter how much you optimise your source material.